decentralized-identity/keri/docs/Q-and-A.md

 # Q&A section Root of trust
 ## What do I need to trust in KERI?
-Primary root of trust is KEL not secondary  (starts with self cert ID but then after first rotation if any must have KEL)
+Primary root of trust is KEL not secondary  (starts with self cert ID but then after first rotation if any must have KEL.

-## KERI does not need a blockchain, but how does it establish the root of trust that we need for SSI?
+## KERI does not need a blockchain, but how does it establish the root-of-trust that we need for SSI?
 How does the data persist?
-The KELs are what establishes the root of trust in KERI.
-So you have a SCI and a KEL.
-The KEL is ordered with respect to the SCI by the controller.
-You don't need total ordering with respect to other identifiers to establish the root of trust in KERI.\
+The `KELs` are what establishes the root of trust in `KERI`.
+So you have a `SCI` and a `KEL`.
+The `KEL` is ordered with respect to the SCI by the controller.
+You don't need total ordering with respect to other identifiers to establish the root of trust in `KERI`.\
-In blockchains you need total ordering, which you need for double spend protecting in cryptocurrencies, but not in KERI.\
+In blockchains you need total ordering, which you need for double spend protecting in cryptocurrencies, but not in `KERI`.\
 For people in blockchain this is a bit hard to grasp, but we don’t need hash chain data structure of events on single identifier nor the *ordering* those, I just need logs, I need *append-only logs of events* to establish the authority.\
 And so I defend myself against `duplicity`.